nomisRev/CustomLoadView/README.md

 #### Padding support

-* Adding padding support for padding is not required, that's why it resides in a seperate topic.
+* Adding padding support for padding is not required, that's why it resides in a separate topic.
-* I recommened adding padding support from the start, to make your view more flexible and reuseable and uniform with your code and the Android system.
+* I recommend adding padding support from the start, to make your view more flexible and reusable and uniform with your code and the Android system.
-* Padding behaviour:
+* Padding behavior:
   * When we add padding to a view set to `WRAP_CONTENT` it's the equivalent of  the view being as small as possible plus the extra padding area around it.
 So adding padding to `SIZE = MIN SIZE + PADDING`
   * When a size is specified `EXACTLY` or we set to the size to `MATCH_PARENT` the size of the view may **not** be increased, padding now reduces the "useable" space inside the canvas.
 So we can conclude that his has no effect in our `onMeasure()`method. `SIZE = EXACT SIZE` or `SIZE = SIZE PARENT`